-Abia Denies Allocating Land For RUGA | Leadership Newspaper
+Abia Denies Allocating Land For Ruga | Leadership Newspaper

 NEWS

-Abia state government has denied a media report that it has allocated land at Osisioma Ngwa, near Aba to the federal government for the establishment of the suspended Rural Grazing Area (RUGA).
+Abia state goverment has denied a media report that it has allocated land at Osisioma Ngwa, near Aba to the federal government for the establishment of the suspended Rural Grazing Area (RUGA).

-The Attorney-General and Commissioner for Justice, Uche Ihediwa explained this Wednesday while speaking to journalists on the report in Umuahia, the capital, describing the report as unfounded.
+The Attorney-General and Commissioner for Justice, Uche Ihediwa explained this Wednesday while speaking to journalists on the report in Umuahia, the capital, describing it as unfounded.

-He said what happened was that following a request 2014 by President Goodluck Jonathan’s administration, the state approved a land at Arungwa in Osisioma Council Area for the construction of a trailer park for Aba.
+He said what happened was that following a request in 2014 by president Goodluck Jonathan’s administration, the state approved a land at Arungwa in Osisioma Council area for the construction of trailer park for Aba.

 According to him, the proposed project failed to scale through because the land in question is not up to the acreage required for it, adding that since then no activities has been going on there.

-The former commissioner for Land, Survey and Urban Planning noted that even at that the land had neither been allocated nor a Certificate of Occupancy (C of O) issued for it to the government as required by the law.
+The former commissioner for Land, Survey and Urban Planning noted that the land had neither been allocated nor a Certificate of Occupancy (C of O) issued for it to the government as required by the law.

 Speaking further, the commissioner maintained that allocating land for such project would have been a negation of the opposition of the South East governments’ against the RUGA settlement in the zone.